AdrienPlacais/LightWin/docs/manual/configuration.beam_calculator.rst

 .. note::

    As transverse effects are generally not predominant, I do not use this solver very often and a lot of elements are not implemented.
-   The current list of implemented elements is:
+   The current list of explicitly supported elements is:

    .. configkeys:: lightwin.beam_calculation.envelope_3d.element_envelope3d_parameters_factory.PARAMETERS_3D
      :n_cols: 2

   The default behavior when an element in the input `DAT` file is not recognized, is to issue a warning and replace this element by a `DRIFT`.

   Do not hesitate to file an |issue|_ if you need me to implement some elements.

 :class:`.TraceWin` solver
 ===========================